 - Are pets allowed in the van?

-- Are there fees associated with bringing along a pet?
+- Are there additional fees for bringing a pet along?

 - Is there a pet weight limit or a breed restriction?